VIGS-SLAM: Visual Inertial Gaussian Splatting SLAM: Experiments

 \section{Experiments}

-\paragraph{Datasets} We evaluate on the EuRoC~\cite{burri2016euroc}, RPNG AR Table~\cite{Chen2023rpng}, UTMM~\cite{sun2024mm3dgs}, and FAST-LIVO2~\cite{zheng2024fast} datasets.
+\paragraph{Datasets} We evaluate on the EuRoC~\cite{burri2016euroc}, RPNG AR Table~\cite{Chen2023rpng}, UTMM~\cite{sun2024mm3dgs}, FAST-LIVO2~\cite{zheng2024fast} datasets, as well as a self-captured dataset.
 The EuRoC dataset provides grayscale images, while the others offer RGB ones.
-For FAST-LIVO2~\cite{zheng2024fast} datasets, we use the poses from FAST-LIVO2~\cite{zheng2024fast} as ground truth since it leverages LiDAR measurements, whereas the remaining datasets provide motion-capture ground truth.
-Detailed dataset statistics are provided in the supplementary.
+For FAST-LIVO2~\cite{zheng2024fast} dataset, we use the poses from FAST-LIVO2~\cite{zheng2024fast} as ground truth since it leverages LiDAR measurements.
+For our self-captured dataset, we use the Manifold Odin 1~\cite{manifoldtech2025odin1}, whose offline processing tool MindCloud~\cite{manifold_mindcloud} provides ground-truth poses via LiDAR-visual-inertial fusion.
+The remaining datasets provide motion-capture ground truth.
+Additional details are provided in the supp.\ material.